Admissions Office Correspondence with Candidates

 Only candidates who submit all required admissions materials (i.e., those who complete their admissions file) will be considered for an interview.
 Submission of all materials, however, does not guarantee an interview and an interview does not guarantee acceptance.

 The Admissions and Standards Committee reviews complete files and extends invitations to interview on a rolling basis.
 Invitations to interview are sent to those candidates showing the highest potential to perform well at TUCOM as students, and finally as successful physicians.
-Interviews are conducted in panel format and are typically held from late September through April.
+Interviews are conducted in panel format and are typically held from late September through April or early May.

 Touro University California complies with Section 504 of the Rehabilitation Act and